 What are weighted blankets?

-Weighted blankets were formerly famous for being used in a type of therapy known as Sensory Integration Therapy, which helps people with sensory disorders focus on regulating sensory experiences.
+Weighted stress relieving blankets were formerly famous for being used in a type of therapy known as Sensory Integration Therapy, which helps people with sensory disorders focus on regulating sensory experiences.
 From its continued use in such a field, you can guess that weighted blankets offer a calming experience to people with overstimulated systems.

-That doesn’t mean you have to need a weighted blanket for medical reasons to reap its benefits.
+That doesn’t mean you have to need a weighted anxiety blanket for medical reasons to reap its benefits.
 For similar reasons, the pressure exerted by a weighted blanket can help calm an anxious or overthinking mind by simulating the pressure one would feel in a warm embrace or massage.

 How do weighted blankets work?